Daily Jobs › Fun 😂

 average working hours worldwide 2021 with everhour

 “Working 9 to 5, what a way to make a living,” as the famous song by music legend Dolly Parton goes.
 But have you ever wondered why the 9 to 5 schedule became so popular?
-If it is the most effective way of working?
-Or if you and your team are working too much?
+Is it the most effective way of working?
+Or are you and your team working too much?
 Join us and find out all you need to know about average working hours throughout history.

 Table of Contents hide